Advances in the

 References

-Roe EB, Sanchez SD, de Puerto GA, et al. Parathyroid hormone 1-34 (hPTH 1-34) and estrogen produce dramatic bone density increases in
+Roe EB, Sanchez SD, de Puerto GA, et al. Parathyroid hormone 1-34 (hPTH 1-34) and estrogen

 postmenopausal osteoporosis - results from a placebo-controlled